xbmc/kodi-tv/src/content/article/over-a-year-late-a-dollar-short-more-than-two-decades-of-kodi/index.md

 Oh, and while I'm asking: if anyone knows any non profit open source lawyers that are prepared to help us with things like trademark registration and maintenance of the Foundation, please send them our way!
 Legal-at-kodi-dot-tv.

 Thanks again.
-I have no idea what the next 20 years will bring, or whether I will personally still be involved, but, for as long as this project is still needed, I know we'll all try our best to support it.
+I have no idea what the next 20 years will bring, or whether I will personally still be involved, but, for as long as developers and users are still interested, I know we'll all try our best to support it.

 Keith Herrington\
 President, Kodi Foundation